isabella-helliwell/kickstarter-analysis/README.md

 # 1. Kickstarter Analysis
 ##   1.1 Overview and purpose of the project
-       Analysis are made to the kickstarter data to recognize and visualize any trends between the success rate and that of funding goals and launch date.
+       Analysis are made to the kickstarter data to recognize and visualize any trends between the success rate and that of funding goals and launch date specificaly for the theater category and plays.
        The outcome of the analysis is shown in graphs.
-##   1.2 Analysis and Challenges
+# 2. Analysis and Challenges
        The analysis is performed in 2 parts.
-       Part 1 is to visualize any link between launch date and a successful outcome for the theater category.
+       Part 1 is to visualize any link between launch date and outcome for the theater category.
-       Part 2 is to see if there are any links between funding goals and success rate for a specific subcategory plays.
+       Part 2 is to  visualize any link between funding goals and outcome for theater and subcategory plays.
+       The main challenge with this project is to plot the relevant data to visualize a comprehensive
-###  1.2.1 Analysis of outcome based on Launch date
+##   2.1 Analysis of outcome based on Launch date
        The analysis carried out consists of looking to see if there is a link between successful funding goals and launch date.
        For this task, a table is created counting the successful outcomes, failed outcomse and canceled outcomes for each month, and for all the years.